-- Compulsory subjects Mathematics, English A, English B, Social Studies, Spanish and 1 science.
+- Compulsory subjects Mathematics, English A; English B or Social Studies.

 In order for our goals to materialize, it is necessary to have the suitable resources and infrastructure in place which will facilitate the development of holistic individuals.
 The following areas will be revamped or introduced:-

 State of the art technology